MarioDelgadoSr/MyDataVisualizerDoc/README.md

 </pre>

 * The embedded data scenario involves using a graphical tool that allows you to add the [extras](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#reference-extras) sections to the WebGL 3D graphics.
-[Python Script to Add Blender Custom Properties From CSV File](https://github.com/MarioDelgadoSr/AddBlenderCustomPropertiesFromCSV) details one possbile approach for developers that use the popular [Blender](https://www.blender.org/) application.
+The github repository [***Python Script to Add Blender Custom Properties From CSV File***](https://github.com/MarioDelgadoSr/AddBlenderCustomPropertiesFromCSV) details one possbile approach for developers that use the popular [Blender](https://www.blender.org/) application.

 	* This video also provides step-by-step instructions on adding [Custom Properties](https://docs.blender.org/manual/en/latest/data_system/custom_properties.html) to Blender that are then embedded as extras when a glTF file is exported: